What is Performance Management?

 - Manager Performance Appraisal- This performance management system has been designed for the appraisal of the manager.
 Here the feedback is taken from the team members and client to evaluate the performance of the manager.

-- Project Evaluation Review- This performance management system is considered as the best way to identify the performance of employee at work.
-After completion of each project, the performance of the employee is evaluated and based on the review another project is assigned for getting better result from the employees.
-This review process increases the commitment of the employees and keep them involved in work.
+- Project Evaluation Review- This performance management system is considered the best way to identify the performance of employees at work.
+After completion of each project, the performance of the employee is evaluated, and based on the review another project is assigned for getting better results from the employees.
+This review process increases the commitment of the employees and keeps them involved in work.

 Purposes of Performance Management System in HRM

-Performance appraisal system is directly link with KPIs for HR Manager, and performance management system serves the following purposes:
+The performance appraisal system is directly linked with KPIs for HR Manager, and the performance management system serves the following purposes:

-- Feedback Mechanism: The ultimate purpose of this system is to develop systematic feedback mechanism.
-It creates a corridor through which the employees become attentive about their contribution in the organization in terms of their performance.
-Two-way feedback mechanism helps employees regarding their improvement required in case of performance to meet set goals.
+- Feedback Mechanism: The ultimate purpose of this system is to develop a systematic feedback mechanism.
+It creates a corridor through which the employees become attentive about their contribution to the organization in terms of their performance.
+A two-way feedback mechanism helps employees regarding the improvement required in case of performance to meet set goals.

-- Documentation Concern: All the information about the employees are collected through a database.
-From this database, easily anyone can know the performance level, skills, knowledge, expertise and regular rewards received by the employee is maintained in this data base.
+- Documentation Concern: All the information about the employees is collected through a database.
+From this database, easily anyone can know the performance level, skills, knowledge, expertise, and regular rewards received by the employee is maintained in this database.

-- Diagnoses of Organizational Problems: Performance management system helps to diagnose organizational problems.
-The performance of the employee is generally recorded using performance management system.
+- Diagnoses of Organizational Problems: A performance management system helps to diagnose organizational problems.
+The performance of the employee is generally recorded using a performance management system.
 This database helps to diagnosis the organizational problems and to identify what improvements are required to improve the performance status of the organization.

-- Employment Decisions: Performance management system records is very important that helps organization to make important decisions regarding justification of employment.
-This types of performance management system helps to administer a formal organizational reward and punishment system.
+- Employment Decisions: Performance management system records are very important that helps an organization to make important decisions regarding the justification of employment.
+This type of performance management system helps to administer a formal organizational reward and punishment system.